PanagiotisIatrou/VelociFlow/README.md

 - Include quivers (only on velocity magnitude)
 - Set density of streamlines and quivers
 - Set color of streamlines and quivers
+- Option to only show the graphics without the grid